-Setting Description Factory Default zero IPv4 frames with a Time-to-Live field greater than zero must not be able to match this entry. non-zero IPv4 frames with a Time-to-Live field greater than zero must be able to match this entry.
-Any Any Any value is allowed.
+Setting Description Factory Default

+zero IPv4 frames with a Time-to-Live field greater than zero must be able

+non-zero

+Any Any value is allowed.

 IP Fragment

 Specify the fragment offset settings for this ACE.
 This involves the settings for the More Fragments (MF) bit and the Fragment Offset (FRAG OFFSET) field for an IPv4 frame.